Ryulth/jenkins-pratice/README.md

 # jenkins-practice

-> This is Freetyle !
+> This is Freestyle !

 ## Build Setup